 Press or “punch” it down the dough to release any air bubbles and deflate it.

-Transfer the loaf, seam side down, onto a parchment paper or a silicone mat into a large, rimmed metal baking sheet.
+Transfer the loaf, seam side down, onto a parchment paper or a silicone mat lined, rimmed metal baking sheet.
 From here, shape or stretch the dough to form a classic “French loaf” shape or shape it however you like.
-Brush the tops and sides with an egg wash if you’d like and make a few slits on the top with a knife.
+Brush the tops and sides with an egg wash (1 egg beaten with a splash of water) and make a few slits on the top with a knife.
 I stick the entire blade in flour before doing this.

-Next, shut the oven door (with the loaf inside 😉) and turn your oven on, with the temperature set to 375°.
+Shut the oven door (yes, with the loaf inside 😉) and turn your oven on, with the temperature set to 375°.
 As the temp slowly climbs, the bread will slowly rise and bake.
 Bake the bread for 30 to 35 minutes.

 Awww look it’s a bread baby.
 SO cute!